WNCC volleyball has unfinished business as Cougars open practices

 It is unfinished business for the Western Nebraska Community College volleyball team as they opened fall practices on Tuesday for the coming year.

-Last year, the Cougars finished just shy of a trip to the NJCAA national tournament, finishing fourth at the regional tournament and this year, there is renewed optimism as the Cougars feature plenty of returning talent and talented incoming freshmen.
+Last year the Cougars finished just shy of a trip to the NJCAA national tournament, finishing fourth at the regional tournament.

 “That is what our sophomores have been saying when we stepped on the court today that it is unfinished business,” Jenna Curtis, an outside hitter from Ogallala, said.
 “We are trying to make it to nationals this year.”